eric2969/PD2023_final_project/README.md

 > the initialize is not done yet

 > ### 2023/11/29.c (there is a typo "2023/11/28.c")
-> Debug block.h and creating kick table and implement to rotation
+> Debug block.h and creating kick table and implement to rotation <br>
 > Merge conflict

 > ### 2023/11/29.b